 While in college, Kent met his first wife Diane Bunting (Keys) and joined her wonderful family in 1968; during their 28 years together, he was blessed with daughter Kate and son Andrew.
 Following their divorce, he married Cindy Young, with whom he recently celebrated their 19th wedding anniversary.
 Kent and Cindy were drawn together by their common experience as graphic artists and love of music, especially Elton John and Neil Young.
 In recent years, Kent's favorite past-times included: trading his Air Force and NFL patch collections, researching family history, making memories with his four little peppernuts, and gleefully celebrating every Chiefs victory with his best buddies.
 Kent considered his children and grandchildren to be his most precious legacy.
 His wry take on life, artistic talents, eclectic taste in music, appreciation of nature, favorite recipes, and devotion to family will live on through them.

 Our special thanks to the staff at Saint Luke’s North Hospital-Barry Road and Saint Luke’s Hospice House for their compassionate and thoughtful end of life care.
 Thank you, family and friends, for sharing your condolences and favorite memories of Kent in the comments below.
 Please, help us give the gift of independence and companionship in honor of Kent’s courageous battle against cancer by sending memorial tributes to K9s for Warriors.

-To send sympathy gifts to the family or plant a tree in memory of Kent T. Johnson, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Kent T. Johnson, please visit our Tree Store.